 The first week of the transfer has been realllly long.
 That's how I heard it was, and that's how long it ended up being.
 It's been strange.
 Big lesson in patience.

 I was "born" in Dublin.
 Mission lingo for I started there.
 Dublin has massive city centers, and it's extremely unique, which I didn't realize until I left how good it was.
 Well by good I mean't easy.
 In Dublin you just walk around in the same small area and you always have floods of people coming both directions, and you just go.
 Due to sheer brute force so to speak, you can usually bang out 5-8 qualified appointments per day, and you end up teaching around 3-4 lessons per day.
 I didn't realize at the time that numbers like that don't just come to you in other places.
 Sligo is one of those.
 The city itself has a really small population, most are old people, and the City Center is basically just a big block of buildings wrapped around a river.
 Not too busy at all, which means you actually have to walk around.
 We actually have to Knock on doors in the later hours of the day, and you can grind for several days without getting any numbers at all.
 I then learned a valuable lesson.
 Every person, every QA, and every Spot lesson is a Gift from God.
 I have always been a patient person, but I had never before experiened this type of patience before.
 I was always good at waiting patiently, and it wasn't till I came here that I understood the idea of Working Patiently.
-The concept of diligence has a whole new meaning to me now.

 The mission is good.
 See you all soon!
 I have lots of stories for everyone, but they are not suited for the email!